 When it comes to the potato variety, you can use any type you’d like: red, golden, fingerlings, etc. In fact, a mix adds flavor variation and fun colors!

-How to make this rosemary potatoes recipe
+How to make These rosemary potatoes

 Garlic and rosemary potatoes are an easy dish to put together.
 In total, they take around 45 minutes to make.
 The recipe is great for beginners and very simple for experienced cooks!